Walter Smith: Personal life

 Smith was a close friend of former Celtic player and manager Tommy Burns.
 He was a pallbearer at Burns's funeral in 2008.

 Politically, Smith described himself as a socialist and said he was brought up with "socialist principles".

 During the 2014 Scottish independence referendum Smith was a supporter of the Better Together campaign against Scottish independence.

 He underwent an unspecified medical operation in March 2021 that required him to stay in hospital.

+Death

 Smith died from cancer on the morning of 26 October 2021, aged 73.
 A private family funeral was held on 3 November, followed by a public memorial service at Glasgow Cathedral on 19 November.

+Legacy

+On 25 May 2024, a statue of Smith was unveiled in front of Ibrox's Copland Road Stand.